pboivin/filament-peek/docs/javascript-hooks.md

 document.addEventListener('peek:modal-closing', (e) => {
     console.log('The modal is closing...');

-    // You can access the full modal instance in `e.details.modal` if (e.details.modal.withEditor) {
+    // You can access the full modal instance in `e.detail.modal` if (e.detail.modal.withEditor) {
         console.log('I hope you enjoyed using the new Builder Preview!');
     }
 });